 - All announcements and signage are in both Korean and English at all stations

-- For the convenience of foreign commuters, stations that lead to tourist areas have announcements in Japanese and Chinese also.
+- For the convenience of foreign commuters, stations that lead to tourist areas will have additional announcements in Japanese and Chinese.

 - Travel time between subway stations is only two to three minutes.

-- For a refund on your travel card deposit, just insert the card at the machine that says, "Deposit Refund Device," just after the turnstile at your destination
+- For a refund on your travel card deposit, insert the card into the machine that says, "Deposit Refund Device," located after the turnstile at your destination

-- Use the Seoul Subway Digital map for the best route to your destination, travel time, fare, number of station stops, transfer station, and facilities available at the station.
+- Use the Seoul Subway Digital map for the best route to your destination.
+It also gives the travel time, fare, the number of station stops, transfer station, and facilities available at the station.
 The Seoul subway map can also be downloaded for iPhone and Androids phones.

 - Free cell-phone charging service.